wkumari/draft-wkumari-capport-icmp-unreach/README.md

    As shown in the figure above, the Captive Portal Flags and Session-ID and part of the ICMP header.
-The optional fields are in the ICMP payload, past the (optional) original datagram headers of a length defined by Length.
+The optional fields are in the ICMP payload, past the required original datagram headers of a length defined by Length.

-Bird & Kumari            Expires October 4, 2017                [Page 6]

-Internet-Draft     draft-wkumari-capport-icmp-unreach         April 2017

    Length  Number of 4 byte words of original datagram.

+Bird & Kumari           Expires November 13, 2017               [Page 6]

+Internet-Draft     draft-wkumari-capport-icmp-unreach           May 2017

 2.8.
 Extension Object

    This document defines an extension object that can be appended to selected multi-part ICMP messages ([RFC4884]).
-This extension permits the CP-NAS to inform Capport ICMP Compliant devices that their connection has been blocked due to an Access Policy requiring interaction with the Captive Portal.
+This extension permits the Capport NAS to inform Capport ICMP Compliant devices that their connection has been blocked due to an Access Policy requiring interaction with the Captive Portal.